acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 **Output**: `prodenv_tools_report.xlsx` in `~/.autoaccel/output/tool_versions/`

-**Using the output**: Compare reports from different environments (dev, test, prod) to ensure consistency.
-Use as evidence for audit or compliance reviews.
-Share with vendors to validate tooling requirements are met.
+**Using the output in practice**: Compare reports from different environments (dev, test, prod) to ensure consistency and identify discrepancies.
+Use as evidence for audit and compliance reviews.
+Share with vendors to validate tooling requirements are met before major deployments.
+Include in environment readiness assessments and handover documentation.

 [Back to top](#accelerator-tool-usage-guide)